 Being one of the 12 Jyotirling, the Somnath Temple also had special importance.
 It was also a fabulous Temple with a unique architectural marvel.
 Its spiritual significance is profusely mentioned in various ancient scriptures.
 The main idol in the sanctum sanctorum was a levitating linga.
 Moreover, the temple is located near a triveni sangam.
 All these factors made the Somnath Temple an important pilgrimage destination – and the resulting opulence attracted greedy looters from outside uncivilized world.
 Its grandeur spread far and wide beyond India.

 “300 musicians, 500 dancing girls and 300 barbers to shave the head of visiting pilgrims.
 Somnath’s glory and fame are legendary and revenue collected from ten thousand villages was spent on maintenance of the temple.
 Two thousand Brahmins served the idol and a golden chain attached to a huge bell plate announced the commencement of prayers.”

-It must be noted that if many of the Islamic invaders remained in India it is because they felt safer here, lording over the peaceful and spiritually oriented Indian people, than in their uncivil violent societies of origin.
+An important point must be noted here.
+Why did most Mohammadan invaders chose to stay in India after victory?
+The answer is simple: They chose to stay because they felt safer here, lording over the peaceful and spiritually oriented Indian people, than in their own uncivilized and violence ridden societies of origin.